Kamirus/purescript-selda/guide/SimpleE2E.md

 Now we should create some tables in our database.
 We will use the `postgresql-client` to get the job done.
-To do so we define a auxiliary function `execute` that takes the SQL string literal, executes it and simply throws an error if something went wrong.
+To do so we define an auxiliary function `execute` that takes the SQL string literal, executes it and if something went wrong throws an error.

 ```purescript
 execute ∷ String → PostgreSQL.Connection → Aff Unit